 Each winter, Igloofest brings together thousands of electronic music fans to dance under the stars at Montreal’s Old Port.
 Bringing together icy decor and steel structures, powerful architectural projections and programs featuring the best local and international DJs, it’s certainly one-of-a-kind.
 Not to mention their winter fashion competition “Iglooswag”.

 Into The Castle

-The Castle of Good Hope, South Africa’s oldest colonial building, will play host to Into The Castle, a brand new festival from the crew responsible for both Into the Valley and Into the Factory festivals in Sweden.
+The Castle of Good Hope, South Africa’s oldest colonial building, is the setting for Into The Castle, a festival from the crew responsible for both Into the Valley and Into the Factory festivals in Sweden.
 Their most intimate boutique festival yet, capacity sits at 2000 with a program spanning local music, art and technology.
-As well as the core festival, parties will sprawl across Cape Town during these five spectacular days.
+Unfortunately the event was cancelled this year (*sobs*), but we have high hopes it will return in future.

 Cape Town, South Africa